 This section describes the proposed correlator for the MMA.
 The design described here is for a lag correlator with a system clock rate of 125 MHz.
-The system architecture described has been chosen as the best tradeoff to produce high reliability, robust operating margins, a minimum number of integrated circuits, and a minimum number of cable interconnects (see MMA memo 166).
+The goals of the design and development phase are to produce paper designs and some simulations of all major correlator elements, including the correlator chip, and to fabricate and test some prototype hardware.